bradonomics/bradonomics.com/_pages/privacy.md

 ## FTC Compliance Notice

 To comply with America's Federal Trade Commission regulations I've got to tell you that I might make money from this site.
-So to that end: assume that if I interview someone they have a financial interest in me or I have a financial interest in them.
+So to that end: assume that if I interview someone, they have a financial interest in me or I have a financial interest in them.
 Assume any links are affiliate links or advertisements.
 Assume if I'm in a photo wearing a t-shirt with a logo, that someone paid me to wear it.
 Assume if I recommend a service or product someone paid me to do so.

 ## Privacy Policy